Why Your AI Scenes Don’t Match (Lighting, Mood & Style Fix Guide)

 Lock your lighting.
 Lock your camera family.
 Lock your character state.
 Batch by scene.
 Review continuity before quality.

 That is how your project starts looking like one story instead of a collage.
-And that is exactly the kind of workflow discipline that turns AI outputs into something you can actually ship.
+And that is the kind of workflow discipline that turns AI outputs into something you can actually ship.